Solving Disc & Vertebra Conditions in San Antonio, Texas

 Diagnosis & Treatment

 After listening to your symptoms and performing a physical examination, your physician will likely order imaging to visualize the affected area and help your physician determine the best course of action for relieving your symptoms.
 These can include X-rays, MRI and CT scans.
-If you do indeed have one or more herniated discs, we offer multiple treatments to help return you to activity and your normal way of life.
+If you do indeed have one or more herniated discs, our San Antonio spine surgeons and back pain specialists (including neck pain specialists) offer multiple treatments to help return you to activity and your normal way of life.
 These treatments include:

 - Conservative therapies – Most of the time, surgery isn’t necessary to relieve pain caused by herniated discs.
 Rest, physical therapy, anti-inflammatory medication and perhaps an injection may be all you need to feel better — and we’re happy to help relieve your pain without surgery!